syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Data-Binding.md

 {% endhighlight %}
 {% endtabs %}

-### Notify property change
+### Programmatic refresh

-The data grid control provides an option to notify property changes and refresh the view programmatically in runtime.
+The data grid control provides an option to refresh the view programmatically in runtime by calling the `SfDataGrid.Refresh` method.
+This helps in refresh the grid manually for runtime property and collection changes when the bound collection does not notify it automatically.

 {% highlight c# %}
 datagrid.Refresh();
 {% endhighlight %}